Luxury, elegant and relaxed

 Our Conservatory Restaurant serves breakfast, lunch (outside

-produce - Aberdeen Angus beef, game with fish and shellfish
+- Aberdeen Angus beef, game with fish and shellfish from local

-from local rivers and ports.
-The wine cellar holds more
+rivers and ports.
+The wine cellar holds more than 400 wines

 A sense of comfort and well-being in our guests is the overriding aim of management and staff at the Marcliffe Hotel.
 Additionally, the staff of our Spa adds cosseting, pampering, massages, aroma therapy, facial and body treatments.
 Whatever spa treatments you choose, you will be in the sure, safe hands of our fully-qualified specialists.